rachelkelly/pyladiespdx-books/README.md

  * [The Official PostgreSQL Tutorial](http://www.postgresql.org/docs/9.4/static/tutorial.html)
  * [First introduction to Github](https://guides.github.com/activities/hello-world/)
  * [Further introduction to Git](http://gitimmersion.com/), the underlying tool behind modern source control - you can get as in depth or referential with this as you like.
+ * [exercism](http://www.exercism.io) as a way to get started understanding how tests work and as samples for how to write them, and how to write FOR them.
+Particularly we recommend the [Python exercism track](http://exercism.io/languages/python), though many of the languages' problem sets are good.

 ### VII.
 Attribution
 This app was originally created by Juliana Arrighi and Rachel Kelly in 2014.